 Here are 53 of our BEST SHOPPING TIPS.

-We use them all every time we go to the supermarket.
+We SAVE MONEY every time we go to the supermarket.
 We save a couple hundred dollars on our grocery bill every month.
-That brings a smile to our face and a lot of EXTRA CASH IN OUR WALLET
+That brings a smile to our face and a lot of EXTRA CASH IN OUR WALLET.

 Written by Joel and Leah DePeri